The Benefits of Using a Smart Insulin Pen

 Thank you, Dr. Peters!

-Educational content related to smart pen technology is made possible with support from Lilly Diabetes, and editorial control rests solely on Beyond Type 2.
+Educational content related to smart pen technology is made possible with support from Lilly Diabetes, an active partner of Beyond Type 2 at the time of publication.
+Editorial control rests solely on Beyond Type 2.